northerntechie/coreutils-cpp/README.md

+# Coreutils-CPP - A modern C++ interpretation of the GNU coreutils library

 These are some of the GNU core utilities migrated to C++ code through a complete rewrite using modern C++ conventions and techniques.
 This package is the union of the GNU fileutils, sh-utils, and textutils packages.